NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

     Device id that represents an invalid device

+.. autoattribute:: cuda.cudart.cudaInitDeviceFlagsAreValid

+    Tell the CUDA runtime that DeviceFlags is being set in cudaInitDevice call

 .. autoattribute:: cuda.cudart.cudaCooperativeLaunchMultiDeviceNoPreSync

     If set, each kernel launched as part of :py:obj:`~.cudaLaunchCooperativeKernelMultiDevice` only waits for prior work in the stream corresponding to that GPU to complete before the kernel begins execution.